jilli1244/premature-death-regional-data/README.md

 It is in a large .csv file under the "data" tab
 In this file you will be able to find information about health data and info in different areas of the public
 # Repository Data
 This repository was created to compile the given mass data of Public County Health into a more digesible dataset.
-(Under the file titled "Filtered Data"
+(Under the file titled "Filtered Dataset"
 - Provides viewers with data comparing factors by region (i.e Premature deaths and Teen births by Region)
 - Presents the information to the public without any additional info needed
 - Can be used to study regional data